BakhturinaPolina/The-Romance-Formula-Goodreads-Reviews-BERTopic-Rating-Predictor/src/reviews_analysis/plan.md

 - ✅ Coverage report shows review availability for all 6,000 books
 - ✅ EDA visualizations saved and insights documented
-- ✅ Per-book review documents prepared and saved
+- ✅ Sentence-level dataset prepared and saved (one row per sentence)
-- ✅ At least one global BERTopic model trained on reviews
+- ✅ At least one global BERTopic model trained on sentences
+- ✅ Topic assignments mapped back to reviews and books
 - ✅ OCTIS metrics computed and saved
-- ✅ Clear documentation of adaptations for review-based modeling
+- ✅ Clear documentation of sentence-level approach and mapping strategy
 - ✅ Comparison of topics across trash/middle/top groups (if per-group models created)